hynekral/English-for-designers/09-summary-details/thesis-summary-details.md

 ## The building of the Langhans Palace

+Since the 1880, the house at 37 Vodičkova Street in Prague has been associated with photography.
+It was named after Jan Langhans, a prominent Czech portraitist.
+He lived in 1851–1928.
+He studied food chemistry, but his passion for photography was stronger.
+That is why he established a small studio in Jindřichův Hradec in 1876 .From there, after four years, he moved to Prague, where he founded a portrait studio - Atelier Langhans.

+An innovative approach, precise craftsmanship and artistic processing and very strong marketing for its time soon turned the studio into the largest photographic plant in the Czech Republic.
+Jan Langhans has participated in national and international exhibitions, won many awards, including the Order of the Persian Shah and the King of England.
+He also became the chairman of the Czech Photographic Association.

+In the 1948, Atelier Langhans was nationalized on the basis of a decree on the socialization of services.
+The then Czechoslovakia thus suffered an enormous cultural loss.

+After the Velvet Revolution in November 1989, the property was returned to the descendants of Jan Langhans.
+However, as a result of the socialist government's neglected property care, the family was handed over a completely ruined building.

 ![The building of Langhans before a reconstruction.](./img-thesis/palac-langhans.jpg)

 `The building of Langhans before a reconstruction.`

+In the years 2001 and 2002 there was a reconstruction according to the design of the architect Ladislav Lábus.
+The reconstruction achieved a harmonious conection between modern architecture and history.

 ![The building of Langhans after a reconstruction.](./img-thesis/rekonstrukce.jpg)

 `The building of Langhans after a reconstruction.`

 ## The current Logo and communication

+The current logo of the Center is purely typographic and consists of a capital bold inscription "LANGHANS" supplemented by the "CENTER OF PEOPLE IN NEED", or in the second variant "CAFE IN THE CENTER".
+The inscription Langhans is distinctive by the missing upper quarter of the letters and the absence of crossbars at letter A. It is defined primarily in white on a almost black background.

 ![The current logo.](./img-thesis/soucasne-logo.png)